AK-Homberger/BD35F-FridgeController/README.md

 ![Secomp](https://www.secop.com/fileadmin/_processed_/3/d/csm_bd-p-housing-image-center_53edf1a5b6.png)

-The Danfoss/Secop BD35F compressor is a widely used DC powerd compressor.
+The Danfoss/Secop BD35F compressor is a widely used DC powered compressor.
 I'm using it on my boat to cool the fridge.
 Unfortunately, the original thermostat was defect.
 Therfore, I decided to create an electronic alternative that has more features than the standard mechanical one.

 ## Features:
 - Uses ESP8266 (D1 Mini) as processor.